surban/cudamat/README.txt

 Version 0.3
+- Added flag that determines whether threads are synced after each call.
+- Added direct blas calls for two elementwise operations.
+Contributed by Vincent Vanhoucke.
 - Added the set_selected_columns.
 Contributed by Tijmen Tieleman.
 - Added tanh, abs, and log_1_plus_exp.
 Contributed by Ilya Sutskever.
 - Some bug fixes.
 Contributed by Jonathan Taylor.